Barabbas0/nhjsReactReduxStarter/README.md

 You need to have node (4 or 5) installed, and git.

-Checkout this repo, install depdencies, then start the webserver on localhost:8080 with the following:
+Checkout this repo, install depedencies, then start the webserver on [localhost:8080](http://localhost:8080/) by doing the following:

 ```
 	> git clone https://github.com/estaub/nhjsReactReduxStarter.git